 Know the Signs

 Online predators come in many forms, but there are many ways to spot them.
-If they avoid telling you their age, seem too good to be true, try to convince you to meet up, ask for explicit images or text, or press you for personal information, warning!
+The clearest warning signs of dealing with an online predator can include, but are not limited to: they avoid telling you their age, they seem “too good to be true”, try to convince you to meet up, ask for explicit images or texts, and pressing for personal information.
+Even if the person only exhibits one of these signs – take immediate action.
 These are all signs of a predator.

-The first step to defeat online predators is blocking them.
-You can also help protect yourself and others by reporting these people to your parents and/or police.
+The first step to defeating online predators seems so simple – just block them!
+However, online predators know that potential victims won’t block them because they’re afraid of making someone mad or hurting someones feelings.
+Don’t fall into this trap.
+You can also help protect yourself and others by blocking, and then reporting these people to your parents and/or police.

-Some teenagers feel too embarrassed to report online predators, as if they should be able to handle it themselves.
+Some teenagers feel too embarrassed to report encounters with online predators, as if they should be able to handle it themselves.
 But remember, it’s not just about you—you could be protecting others from becoming victims.
-Think about it—if you knew there was a thief in your neighborhood, you would let someone know.
+Think about it this way—if you knew there was a thief in your neighborhood, you would call the police or let another person know immediately.
 Predators online are no different.

-You might also feel as though you don’t want to tell your parents about what you’ve experienced online, either because you’re embarrassed or because you think they won’t understand.
-Your parents might be lame sometimes, but what they want more than anything in the world is to help keep you safe.
-Keep that in mind.
+You might also feel as though you don’t want to tell your parents about what you’ve experienced online, either out of embarrassment or because you think they won’t understand.
+Even if you think your parents can be lame sometimes, what they want more than anything in the world is to help keep you safe.
+Keep that in mind!

 We can defeat online predators!